isolcat/MyBlog/src/contents/predefined-color-schemes.md

   - color-schemes
 ogImage: ""
 description:
-  Some of the well-crafted, predefined color schemes for AstroPaper blog theme.
+  Some of the well-crafted, predefined color schemes for Isolcat blog theme.
 ---

-I've crafted some predefined color schemes for this AstroPaper blog theme.
+I've crafted some predefined color schemes for this Isolcat blog theme.
 You can replace these color schemes with the original ones.

-If you don't know how you can configure color schemes, check [this blog post](customizing-astropaper-theme-color-schemes.md).
+If you don't know how you can configure color schemes, check [this blog post](customizing-Isolcat-theme-color-schemes.md).

 ## Table of contents